 - One part funds the cash-value account

 The insurer invests the money in the cash-value account into a conservative-yield form of investment.
-Since whole life policies promise a guaranteed minimum return, you are protected against severer market fluctuations.
+Since whole-life policies promise a guaranteed minimum return, you are protected against severer market fluctuations and provide better financial security.
 But when the insurer’s investments perform well, you earn a better return.

 Generally, the cash value grows at a slow pace in the first few years and then picks up the pace later.
 As you grow older, the cash value growth rate slows down again as a greater chunk of your premium payments is used to cover the cost of insurance.

 Your life insurance policy’s face amount (that is, the death benefit) is for your loved ones while the cash value is available to you while you are still alive.
 If you do not use all of it, the insurer claims the remaining cash value.
 When you die, your loved ones receive only the death benefit, not the unused cash value.